 List of the 40 largest companies in the Paris Stock Exchange by market capitalization

-To help you learn more about French corporations, the 40 components of the CAC index, which are also the largest companies in the Euronext Paris Stock Exchange, are listed hereafter.
-Each company is presented in detail, with its main sector, operations, a direct link to its website, market capitalization, logo and stock symbol.
+To help you learn more about French companies, the 40 components of the CAC index, which are also the largest companies in the Euronext Paris Stock Exchange, are listed hereafter.
+Each company is presented in detail, with its main sector, operations, a direct link to its website, market capitalization, logo, and stock symbol.

 Companies are ranked by market capitalization in Euros, as of the effective close of Monday, December 12, 2019.